Age and Cause

 The Six Leading Causes of Death

-• Leading cause of preventable death for all ages combined for the ninth consecutive year
+• Leading cause of preventable death for all ages combined for the tenth consecutive year

 • Leading cause of preventable death for every age from 22 to 68